user-synax/Kivo/PRD.md

 1. Users can reliably communicate in realtime (DMs, typing, presence, read receipts).
 2. Conversation loading is fast with cursor-based pagination.
 3. Mobile and desktop UX both feel polished.
-4. Customization is visibly deeper than ordinary chat apps (5 themes, live switching).
+4. Customization is visibly deeper than ordinary chat apps (10 themes — 6 dark + 4 light, live switching).
 5. Permissions and security are enforced server-side.
 6. The architecture can support future voice/video/community features without rewriting.